flemingsyaifullah/testapp/README.md

   - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual"

 Please note <b>Do Not modify</b> the existing method implementation (test case number 2).</br> And <b>Do Not modify</b> Car and CarManufacturer classes because they are root classes.

+You should create inheritance class and only need to add new field member PlateNumberExpiredDate (DateTime).
-You should update DBContext as necessary
+You should update DBContext as necessary.

+Delete existing database if exist and re-create the database to apply database change

 Please also update db_script.sql with data of plate number expired date (no need create new record)